webix-hub/docs/data/desktop/data_types.md

 ###JSON

-By default, child records are stored in the **data** object property of the parent.
+By default child records are stored in the **data** object property of the parent record.
 ~~~json
 [{id:"1", title:"Animals", data:[
 	{id:"1.1", title:"Fish", data:[